Managing home improvement projects – lessons learned

 Whoever you decide to manage the work, there are a number of things you must and must never do.

 - In the UK, if you require planning permission you must always have plans for your project drawn up by qualified relevant professionals (e.g. Architects and Structural Engineers).
-They will know the regulations etc. that you project will have to comply with and they will produce a design that is compliant with those regulations.
+They will know the regulations etc. that your project will have to comply with and they must produce a design that is compliant with those regulations.
 They will also understand the construction activities that are involved and should be able to assist and advise you about these.

 - note of caution re: budget planning – Architects may provide you rough estimates of costs of proposed schemes and designs but firm quotes can only be given to you by builders and associated trades, once you have final drawings together with a schedule (of work) for the builder(s) together with detailed specifications.
 Actual quotes may differ substantially from figures given to you by Architects as they use crude averages for construction work based on physical area/size, not actual work to be done.
 Other factors like market conditions can also affect quotes substantially.